BasicallyWiz/WuhEatz/README.md

 ### Database integration
 This should allow for many more features down the road that require data to be recorded.

-Would probably be best to use MariaDB?
-(WuhEatz is being run on a raspberry pi.
-I've already tried Mongo) Use this [EFCore Package](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql) for implementation.

 ### Denpa Archive
 This will be a library of images and other media (or something) that can be used for archiving art and media for and by Denpa.